tis-innovation-park/tm-vmm/doc/vmm-options.md

 `VM_STARTUP_TIMEOUT=10` - the time to wait for a virtual machine to start up before considering it to be 'dead'.

 `VM_STOP_TIMEOUT=20` - the time to wait for a virtual machine to start up before taking more drastic actions to take down the machine.
-Ultimately VMM will take down a machine with a `kill`.
+Ultimately vmm will take down a machine with a `kill`.

 `SSH=ssh` - the SSH program to use